-Crabtree Falls is located in the Crabtree Falls & Meadows Recreation Area at Milepost 339.5 of the Blue Ridge Parkway (about 45 miles north of Asheville) and is accessed by woodland hiking trail with two options: An easier 3-mile hike to and from on the same trail with a little elevation change.
-Or a strenuous loop trail that climbs a ridge above the falls.
-It's a beautiful hike, complete with plenty of wildflowers.
-The 70-foot waterfall is definitely worth the trek!
+Crabtree Falls is located at Milepost 339.5 on the Blue Ridge Parkway (about 45 miles north of Asheville) and is accessed by a woodland hiking trail with two options: an easier 3-mile hike to and from on the same trail, with a steady descent and return climb; or a more strenuous 3.5-mile loop trail that climbs a ridge above the falls.
+It's a beautiful hike, complete with plenty of wildflowers in the early summer.
+The 70-ft. waterfall is definitely worth the trek!

 Park at the store (closed) and look for the "Falls" hiking trail sign.
-Walk down the trail past the amphitheatre into the campground about 1/3 mile.
+Walk down the mostly level trail, past the amphitheatre and into the campground in about 1/3 mile.
 Just past a small info booth, you will see a small parking area on the right with a sign for the Crabtree Falls Trailhead.

-There is a large picnic area (closed in 2013) a bit south on the Parkway.
 Crabtree Falls marks the last stretch of the Parkway through the Blue Ridge Mountains before it turns westward into the Blacks, Craggies, Pisgahs and Balsams.
-In the early summer, the Meadows is a showplace of wildflowers, including the hawthorne, beard tongue, mountain laurel, and gentian.
+In the early summer, the Meadows is a showplace of wildflowers, including the hawthorne, beard tongue, mountain laurel and gentian.